ConnerArdman/Code-Quality-Guide/README.md

     ```

   <a name="comparison--ternaries"></a><a name="5.3"></a>
-  - [5.3](#comparison--ternaries) Ternaries can be used, but they should not be nested and generally be single line expressions.
+  - [5.3](#comparison--ternaries) Ternaries can be used, but they should not be nested and should be single line expressions.
 Additionally, you should not use them in cases where they are completely unnecessary.

     > What's this?
 The ternary operator is a common shorthand notation in programming languages in the form of "let variable = expression ? value1 : value2".
 If expression is true, the variable gets set to value1 after the "?".
 Otherwise, it is set to value2 after the ":".